MuhammadHasnain113/pricing-strategy-agent/README.md

    - Connect your GitHub/GitLab repository

 2. **Configure the deployment:**
-   - Railway will automatically detect the Dockerfile in `docker/Dockerfile`
+   - Railway will automatically detect the Dockerfile
    - Or it will use the `Procfile` if Dockerfile is not found
    - The `railway.json` file provides additional configuration